glotzerlab/signac/doc/configuration.rst

 .. note::

-  It is recommended to use an absolute path.
+  It is recommended to use an absolute path to specify the workspace directory.